Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Single component static and dynamics

 \section{Single component static and dynamics}

 The ability to treat systems with small particle numbers exactly offers the possibility to study the dynamics of not only classical properties, such as density or momentum distributions, but also non-classical properties such as coherence and entanglement.
-To be able to do this we will in the following review different approaches for describing small systems, mostly in inhomogeneous environments, and briefly discuss fundamental solutions and equilibrium properties as a basis for understanding the dynamical properties.
+To be able to do this in a manner relevant to currently existing experimental setups, we will in the following review different approaches for describing small systems, especially in inhomogeneous environments, and briefly discuss fundamental solutions and equilibrium properties as a basis for understanding the dynamical properties.